ethankennerly/climate-champion/design.md

 1. Switch children.
 No effect.
 What does that change?
     1. Is two children and four children do something more?
         1. Timer on children.
-            1. [ ] When toggle menu is open, timer also on the active option.
+            1. When toggle menu is open, timer also on the active option.
         1. Four children.
             1. Two settle next island.
             1. The other two continue to next island.
         1. Next couple has different character images.
+        1. Close toggle group on emitter destroyed.
 1. What is falling off the CO2 bar?
 What is the effect?
     1. Nothing falls when CO2 meter empty.
 1. Bicycle commute right side up.